ericrsong/keddit/README.md

-"# keddit"
+# Keddit

+This is based on Juan Ignacio Saravia's keddit (https://github.com/juanchosaravia/KedditBySteps)

 ## Feature

-- Use ViewBinding instead of kotlin-android-extension
+- Use ViewBinding instead of kotlin android extension